kriskonina/postschema/README.md

 _class_ __Authed__

 Class describing access rules to resources with whom only the authenticated actors can interact.
 Similarly to `Public`, define `permissions` subclass to define the following allowed attributes:
-- `allow_all` A list of valid scopes to apply to all operations
+- `allow_all` A list of valid roles to apply to all operations
-- `<operation_name>` A list or iterable containing valid scope names.
-Requesting actors with these scopes will be allowed to perform requested actions.
+- `<operation_name>` A list or iterable containing valid role names.
+Requesting actors with these roles will be allowed to perform requested actions.
 Example:

 ---
 _class_ __Private__

 Class describe private access rules to private resources, i.e. the ones with a clearly designated owner/administrator.
 Use a `permissions` subclass desired behaviour for each operation:
-- `<operation_name>` A dictionary mapping, rougly, scopes to private resource condition statement.
-The key can be of string type, its value found in the `app.config.scopes`, or a tuple of such.
+- `<operation_name>` A dictionary mapping, rougly, roles to private resource condition statement.
+The key can be of string type, its value found in the `app.config.roles`, or a tuple of such.
 Example:

       class Private:
          ...